Cohasset ʻUkulele Circle, Monday evening, adults & teens

 “Each session is a great way to learn new things and follow those willing to share....
 Help new members of a group if you are more experienced....
 If you don’t know the song, just listen and see what you can learn before playing....
 Listen carefully to those around you and learn to complement the songs played....
 Less is more and good rhythm is essential....
 Have Fun!
 Kanikapila is all about sharing and enjoying music together.”

-Funded by the Gleason Fund of First Parish in Cohasset.
+Workshop funded by the Gleason Fund of First Parish in Cohasset.